Material Testing Insights

 Recycled plastic, paper, and board in food contact materials – overview of regulations

-It is possible to use recycled materials in food contact applications, but an enhanced compliance assessment is required to ensure their chemical safety.
+Recycled materials can be used in food contact applications, but they require an enhanced compliance assessment to ensure chemical safety.

 Keep reading >